kolypto/learning-and-playground/rust/README.md

     let kind = IpAddressKind::V4;

-    // We can put data directly into each enum variant: it will have an associated value: enum IpAddress {
+    // We can put data directly into each enum variant: it will have an associated value:
+    // Internally, it is implemented as a *tagged union*:
+    //   discriminant (tag) + enough space for the largest variant's data enum IpAddress {
         V4(String),
         V6(String),